Elementary Children’s Message: Easter Egg Prayers

 Tell kids that you’re going to have an Easter egg prayer hunt.
 Let kids hunt until they’ve found all seven eggs; then gather everyone in a circle, and have kids take turns opening the eggs in order.

 After each egg is opened, have kids combine their knowledge of the Easter story to tell the significance of that item.
 Then have a volunteer pray a prayer of thanks for that part of the Easter story.
-For instance, a prayer for the bread might be, “Thank you, Lord, that you are the bread of life.
-Thank you that you let your body be broken for us.”
+For instance, a prayer for the bread might be, “Thank you, Jesus, that you are the bread of life.
+Thank you for letting your body be broken for us.”

 If your children are very young or not familiar with the Easter story, tell about the items and offer thanks for them yourself.